pwlmaciejewski/coffeelint-variable-scope/README.md

 ## Options

-**`scopeDiff`** - Reports an error if upper and lower variable assign scope level difference is equal/bigger than `scopeDiff`.
-Default: 1.
+`scopeDiff` - Reports an error if upper and lower variable assign scope level difference is equal/bigger than `scopeDiff`.
+Default: `1`.

 ## Test